-Other vitamin C derivatives include Ascorbyl Glucocide, a water-soluble, stable form vitamin C that can be used on all skin types for its antioxidant and skin-brightening properties, Magnesium Ascorbyl Phosphate, a water-soluble, thicker form of vitamin C known to calm skin and increase skin's hydration levels, and Ascorbyl Tetraisopalmitate and Tetrahexyldecyl Ascorbate, both being oil-soluble derivative of vitamin C which, in some studies, have been shown to potentially irritate the skin.
+Other vitamin C derivatives include Ascorbyl Glucocide, a water-soluble, stable form vitamin C that can be used on all skin types for its antioxidant and skin-brightening properties, Magnesium Ascorbyl Phosphate, a water-soluble, thicker form of vitamin C known to calm skin and increase skin's hydration levels, and Ascorbyl Tetraisopalmitate and Tetrahexyldecyl Ascorbate, both being oil-soluble derivative of vitamin C.

 This essentially means, if you’ve tried a vitamin C product and felt that it didn’t do much or caused irritation, do not write off vitamin C just yet.
 Chances are, there are other forms of vitamin C that will work for you.